AAI to procure 198 body scanners for 63 airports | Business

 AAI to procure 198 body scanners for 63 airports

-Out of these 198 scanners, 19 will be for the Chennai airport, 17 for the Kolkata airport and 12 for the Pune airport, the officials told PTI.
-The AAI owns and manages more than 100 airports across the country.
-"Seven body scanners will be deployed at the Srinagar airport, six at the Visakhapatnam airport, and five each at airports in Tirupati, Bagdogra, Bhubaneswar, Goa and Imphal," they added.
+Airports in Delhi, Mumbai, Bengaluru and Hyderabad are managed by private companies and not by the AAI.
+Therefore, procurement for body scanners at these four major airports will be done by the private entities, the officials said.
+They said it has become important to get these 198 scanners as soon as possible as frisking of passengers by security personnel has been minimised since March due to the COVID-19 pandemic.
+Central Industrial Security Force (CISF) personnel, who are deputed at airports, have been asked to maintain the ‘minimum touch’ concept and wear masks as per COVID-19 prevention measures.
+"Seven body scanners (out of the 198) will be deployed at the Srinagar airport, six at the Visakhapatnam airport, and five each at airports in Tirupati, Bagdogra, Bhubaneswar, Goa and Imphal," an official said.

-Four body scanners each will be put at airports in Amritsar, Varanasi, Calicut, Coimbatore, Trichy, Gaya, Aurangabad and Bhopal, the officials mentioned.
-They said the tender to procure 198 body scanners for 63 airports has been issued and three companies have put in their bids.
+Four body scanners each will be allotted to airports in Amritsar, Varanasi, Calicut, Coimbatore, Trichy, Gaya, Aurangabad and Bhopal, the officials said.
+They said the tender to procure the 198 body scanners for the 63 airports has been issued and three companies have put in their bids.

 ALSO READ